Knockfarrel Hill Race

 Strathpeffer, United Kingdom • 1 Nov 2025

-The course distance is 8km with a climb of approximately 280–350m.
-The start is at Blackmuir Woods, about 1 km from the community centre, and competitors should allow time to walk to the start after registering.
-The route will be marked and marshals will be positioned at key junctions.
-The surface is a mixture of landrover track and footpath, with some very steep and muddy sections and exposed tree roots.
-No muddy shoes are allowed in the hall.
+The route is marked and marshals will be at key junctions.
+The course is a mixture of landrover track and footpath; some sections are very steep, muddy and have tree roots.
+Distance is 8 km with around 350 m of climb.
+Race insurance cover is provided by Scottish Hill Runners.
+Muddy shoes are not allowed in the hall.
 Free refreshments will be available at the finish.
-Prizes are planned for open and female categories and for age cohorts; competitors may enter as non-binary and will be placed in the relevant open age category.
+Prizes are planned for open and female categories and for age cohorts (40, 50, 60, 70), with exact numbers confirmed on the day.
 Visit the organization's website for the most recent information.

 Race information